 Reported cases of the virus are staying relatively low and we’ve seen a few favorite beaches and national parks slowly open up for the locals.
-Starting August 1, Costa Rica will allow passengers from certain countries as long as they have the proper medical certification and insurance.
+Starting August 1, Costa Rica started allowing passengers from certain countries as long as they have the proper medical certification and insurance.
 And as of September, the country is allowing travelers from a handful of US states.
 We’re hoping more and more states will be allowed in which would be a good step towards a Spring 2021 semester here.

 Check below to get more details on some key aspects that we’re watching.
 Each of these components help us determine when we’ll be able to send volunteers to Costa Rica again (it’s stuff you’re going to want to know).
 Also, this info changes often.
 Our goal is to keep things current with weekly updates, so check back frequently.

 As of November 1st, US citizens from all U.S. states are allowed to visit Costa Rica

 Travelers must arrive with an electronic health pass and a negative COVID-19 diagnostic test (taken within 48 hours of travel).
 Americans must also provide a driver’s license proving their home address is in one of the permitted states.
 All travelers must have medical insurance, which for an ILP semester depends on your age and extent of the coverage.
 We found a policy ILP volunteers could purchase that meets the country’s minimal requirements for around $240 – $280 for the duration of your semester.